History of BuzzFeed in Timeline

 November 19, 2020: BuzzFeed to Acquire HuffPost

-On November 19, 2020, BuzzFeed announced it would acquire HuffPost in a stock deal, making Verizon Media a minority shareholder in BuzzFeed.
+On November 19, 2020, BuzzFeed announced that they would acquire HuffPost in a stock deal that made Verizon Media minority shareholder in BuzzFeed.

 In 2020, BuzzFeed signed a deal with Universal Television to produce content based on its stories.